yongjiguan/guan-academic-hompage/content/en/authors/admin/_index.md

   url: "https://www.imperial.ac.uk/"

 # Short bio (displayed in user profile at end of posts)
-bio: ongji Guan is currently a postdoc of Physical chemistry who specializes in the theoretical caculation of ionic liquids.
+bio: Yongji Guan is currently a postdoc of Physical chemistry who specializes in the theoretical caculation of ionic liquids.

 # Should the user's education and interests be displayed?
 display_education: true